roytang/blog/content/posts/2018/10/the-perils-of-hyperpartisanship.md

 ---
-title: The perils of hyperpartisanship
 author: roy
-type: post
-date: 2018-10-11T01:00:26+00:00
-url: /2018/10/the-perils-of-hyperpartisanship/
 categories:
 - Opinions
 - Philippines
+date: 2018-10-11 01:00:26
+tags:
 - Politics
+title: The perils of hyperpartisanship
+type: post
+url: /2018/10/the-perils-of-hyperpartisanship/
 ---

 A few days ago I read this great [Reddit comment about how increasing hyperpartisanship makes it easier to influence the entire population][1].
 Quoting the relevant part:

 <blockquote class="wp-block-quote">